Geethikabolla/frtproject/README.md

 - Have an aesthetically pleasing visual design and architecture.
 - Included the feedback Survey to increase the scope of improvement.
 - Users can login and register within this web based application.
-- Wide range of spa services are presented.
+- Wide range of services are presented.

 # Languages or Technologies